by Joshua R. Farris

 Both restitution theories of the atonement are motivated by the desire to find that one coherent theory on which all other aspects depend and which best reflects the fundamental teaching of Scripture and the collective wisdom of church history.
 Satisfaction accounts hold primacy of place within Roman Catholicism, but they are not out of bounds within Reformed orthodoxy, where penal substitution has greater popularity.
 These approaches make for an interesting convergence of ideas and provide some of the most fascinating theological discussions today because they touch on justice, law, and divine-human relations, and because the atonement is central to God’s work in the world.
 Students and teachers are wise to take note of contemporary atonement studies as an exercise in systematic theology that reveals the importance and varied, complex nature of this dogmatic topic.

-Joshua R. Farris is finishing up several writing projects.
-He has recently completed The Routledge Handbook of Idealism and Immaterialism, and is finishing The Created Self: A Case for the Soul (forthcoming with Iff Publishers).
+Joshua R. Farris recently completed The Routledge Handbook of Idealism and Immaterialism and is finishing The Created Self: A Case for the Soul (forthcoming with Iff Publishers).

-This article was first published in print on Didaktikos: Journal of Theological Educaction.
-Print subscriptions are free for faculty, so sign up today at this link.
+This article was first published in print in Didaktikos: Journal of Theological Education.
+Print subscriptions are free for faculty.
+Sign up today at this link.

 - One is left to do a bit of cherry-picking of some the best literature in circulation due to space constraints.